coddingtonbear/django-census-places/readme.markdown

     city = None
 ```

-But, if you happen to be gathering data from places that might not be within census designated places, you might have a desire to gather the nearest city to any given point:
+Sometimes, though, you might be in the uncivilized parts, and your `point` may not be within a census designated place; if you happen to be gathering data from places that might not be within a census designated place, you might have a desire to gather the nearest city to any given point:

 ```python
 from census_places.models import PlaceBoundary